Zum Inhalt

 Save

-By clicking on the Save button, the data is transferred to the CCM19 administration of your site and is then directly available for the frontend widget.
+Clicking the Save button will transfer the data to the CCM19 Administration of your site, where it will then be immediately available for the frontend widget.